Scouting Tools

 POWER/CONTACT BALANCE

-Miller shows good speed-to-power conversion, running with excellent pad level and consistently finishing runs.
-However, despite his power and leverage, he does not break many tackles.
+Miller shows decent speed-to-power conversion, running with excellent pad level and consistently finishing runs.
+However, despite his leverage, he does not break many tackles.
 He lacks consistent contact balance and we noticed Miller often getting tackled by the first defender to lay a hand on him.

 3RD DOWN SKILLSET